course-kit/website/content/online-course-react.md

 ### Add pages to App component

-We’ll now go to the `App` component and clear out the contents so we can create our own.

-This will include the three routes and pages we declared above.
-We’ll also have a `Footer` component which will be common across all pages.
+We’ll now go to the `App` component and clear out the contents.
+We'll then create our own template with the three routes and pages we declared above.

 *src/App.js*